mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 ## Installing Shared Libraries

-The shared libraries that have been created in the previous steps from the C++ source files must afterwards be copied into the Python source tree.
+The shared libraries that have been created in the previous steps from the C++ source files must afterward be copied into the Python source tree.
 This can be achieved by executing the following command:

 ````{tab} Linux
    ```text